 Similarities & Differences

 - Both are open back headphones meant for a quite home studio environment.
 Both will leak sound considerably, especially at high volumes.
 Closed back vs. Open Back headphones.

 - Both have velour ear padding.

 - The HD600 has some Soundstage, but it’s not a standout quality of the headphone overall.
 What is Soundstage?
 There are certain times when I whip my head around to see if someone’s behind me, or rip off the headphones and look around.
 This is the exception and not the rule though.
-Most of the magic behind the 600’s sound is apparent in their exceptional instrument separation.
+Most of the magic behind the 600’s sound is apparent in their exceptional instrument separation and Timbre.
 It’s just breathtaking at times.
+What is Timbre?
 It’s as if someone hand separated the different layers of sound for you, to the point of extreme intricacy, and well, intimacy for that matter.
 Everything feels close and oh so delicious.
 By contrast, the K701’s Soundstage is quite the opposite, being much wider and more open.
 Some even call it unnaturally wide, claiming that the K702 and Q701 both improve on this supposed flaw.
 Others really love the fact that it’s so wide and large.
 Another thing to note is that some like the instrument separation more-so on the K701, as there’s more room for the sound to breathe.

 - Amp.
 The K701 is infamous for being extremely amp picky, while the HD600 will do well with just about any decent solid state amp, and isn’t finicky in that regard.
 How to choose a headphone amp!